*1. The Lost Child (Mulk Raj Anand)*

 Ans.
 By the toys

 Ans.
-To look at the mustard field
+To look at a mustard field

 *5. What was the child’s favourite sweet?*